 Agricultural Land Reserve (ALR)

-You need to an approval from the Agricultural Land Commission if your application area falls within the ALR.
+You need to an approval from the Agricultural Land Commission (ALC) if your application area falls within the ALR.
 For more information on the ALC, and application types visit the ALC website.

 Some clean energy projects may require an Environmental Assessment Certificate through the Environmental Assessment Office (EAO) prior to applying for natural resource provincial permits.